- not taking part or giving assistance in a dispute or war between others: a neutral nation during World War II.

 - phonetics (of a vowel) articulated with the tongue relaxed in mid-central position and the lips midway between spread and roundedthe word ``about'' begins with a neutral vowel

 - the position of the controls of a gearbox that leaves the transmission disengaged

 mid-15c., "one who remains neutral," from Latin neutralis "of neuter gender," (see neutral (adj.)).
 Meaning "disengaged position in gear mechanisms" is from 1912.

 late 15c., "composed of contrasting elements which, in proper proportion, neutralize each other," from Middle French neutral, from Latin neutralis "of neuter gender," from neuter (see neuter (adj.)).
 Chemistry sense is from 1660s.
 Sense of "not taking sides in a fight" (1540s) probably is from a similar meaning in Medieval Latin.
 Of colors, from 1821.
 Neutral corner is from boxing (1908).

-Of or relating to a particle, an object, or a system that has a net electric charge of zero.
+- Of or relating to a particle, object, or system that has a net electric charge of zero.

 - Having no inherent or net charge, especially electric charge.